The Blog

 But that would be a lie.
 The past two days were an accident.

-Thursday afternoon I got a phone call from a local comedy agent.
+Thursday I got a phone call from a comedy agent.

 “Saturday…Let me check.”
 I didn’t want to say I was available straight away.
-I wanted to maintain some semblance of being a mover, a shaker, someone who is constantly on the move, someone who works so much and in so many places that, when asked whether he has plans two nights hence, he has to check his datebook “Yes, I’m free.”
+I wanted to feign some semblance of being someone who is constantly on the move, a mover, a shaker, someone who works so much and in so many places that, when asked whether he has plans two nights hence, he has to check his datebook “Yes, I’m free.”

 “Sounds great.
 Thanks!”

-So Saturday night I hosted two comedy shows at Bananas Comedy Club.
+So Saturday night I hosted two comedy shows at Bananas Comedy Club, one of my favorite clubs in New Jersey.
 Dan Ahdoot headlined.
 Jordon Ferber featured.
-They were both hilarious, totally different comedians.
+They were both hilarious.

 I’m Just Getting Started